epfl-dlab/aiflows/website/public/docs/flows_tutorial/B2_publish_module.rst

     create mode 100644 EconomicExpertBot.py
     create mode 100644 __init__.py

 Next, we could either develop from scratch as in :ref:`write_atomic` or we could leverage an existing flow module and build upon it.
-In this tutorial, we'll develop our chatbot based on `saibo/OpenAIChatFlows <https://huggingface.co/saibo/OpenAIChatFlows>`__ thanks to the modularity of Flows:
+In this tutorial, we'll develop our chatbot based on `saibo/ChatFlows <https://huggingface.co/saibo/ChatFlows>`__ thanks to the modularity of Flows:

 .. code-block:: python

     dependencies = [
-    {"url": "saibo/OpenAIChatFlows", "revision": "main"},
+    {"url": "saibo/ChatFlows", "revision": "main"},
     ]
     from flows import flow_verse
     flow_verse.sync_dependencies(dependencies)

-    from flow_modules.saibo.OpenAIChatFlows import OpenAIChatGPT4
+    from flow_modules.saibo.ChatFlows import ChatGPT4

-    class EconomicExpertBot(OpenAIChatGPT4):
+    class EconomicExpertBot(ChatGPT4):
     def __init__(self, **kwargs):
         super().__init__(**kwargs)